 I am an Assistant Teaching Professor in the Software and Societal Systems Department at Carnegie Mellon University.
 Prior to joining CMU, I finished my Ph.D. in Computer Science and Engineering at the University of Michigan, where I was advised by Westley Weimer.
 My areas of research interest broadly span software engineering and cognition.

-In Spring’25, I am teaching 17-214/514: Principles of Software Construction, 17-681: Java for Application Programmers, and 17-683: Data Structures for Application Programmers.
+In Fall’25, I am teaching 17-214/514: Principles of Software Construction (link to the S’25 offering of the course), 17-681: Practical Python for Developers (Mini-1), and 17-683: Practical Data Structures for Developers (Mini-2).

 In my spare time, I love playing soccer and ping pong.
 I also enjoy photography, and am always looking for excuses to take my camera out of the storage closet.